darkn3rd/script-tut/compiled_lang/cs/README.md

 There's no simple, version-independent way to invoke the compiler directly for a single file: a bare `csc` needs either a hand-built list of every BCL reference assembly it needs (fragile - roughly 240 files, and the exact list depends on the installed SDK's version) or Mono as a separate dependency (whose own compiled `.exe` still needs a wrapper to run on real POSIX, or `mono` prefixed by hand).
 Both were dead ends in practice.

-Instead, the Makefile generates a minimal, throwaway `.csproj` for each lesson and builds it with `dotnet build`.
-A plain console app has zero external package dependencies, so this needs no NuGet/network access - `dotnet build` resolves everything from the installed SDK alone - and it produces a genuine native apphost, not a "needs a host to run it" managed exe, so (unlike the Mono path) no wrapper script is needed on Windows *or* real POSIX.
-This is the one language here that needs a project file rather than a truly bare single-file compile, but it's generated automatically - you'll never see or touch it.
+Instead, the Makefile generates a minimal, throwaway `.csproj` for each lesson (into `target/` - you'll never see or touch it) and publishes it with `dotnet publish` and **Native AOT** (`<PublishAot>true</PublishAot>`) - ahead-of-time compilation straight to native machine code, the same general idea as `g++`/`rustc`.
+A plain console app has zero external package dependencies, so this needs no NuGet/network access.

+This wasn't the first thing tried.
+A plain `dotnet build` also produces a "native apphost" - but that apphost is a small stub, not an actually self-contained binary: it looks for a same-named `.dll` (plus `.runtimeconfig.json`/`.deps.json`) sitting right next to itself and fails immediately ("The application to execute does not exist: ...") without them.
+Native AOT is what actually gets `bin/` down to one genuinely standalone executable per lesson, matching the other four languages here - the tradeoff is the native-linker requirement noted under [Install](#install), and that AOT compiles for one specific OS+architecture at a time rather than "any CPU" (the Makefile autodetects the current machine's Runtime Identifier via `dotnet --info` - see the Makefile itself).

 ## Visual Studio Extensions